M.Phil. in Early Irish

 This one-year course is intended to take the student to a high level of competence in Old Irish, and will cover a wide range of prose and verse texts, and various aspects of Early Irish language, literature and culture.
 This course can be taken as a second follow-on year to build on knowledge gained on the Diploma in Old Irish course.

-Handbook available here.
+Handbook for the course available here.

 The course will last for one academic year, beginning in October, and requires full-time study.
 Students with no prior knowledge of Old Irish may take the preliminary year-long course for the Diploma in Old Irish (see Diploma webpage).
 In the MPhil year candidates will be assessed by examination (in summer) and a thesis of c.20,000 words.